patrikx3/redis-ui/README.md

 ## Features

+* In the connections, you can enable read only mode, which means, the user will not be able to modify via gui and the console is disabled.
+Only pub/sub monitor and select database is allowed.
 * In a sub-directory, you can use Nginx/Ingress to rewrite your paths.
   * https://github.com/patrikx3/redis-ui/issues/43
 * To show the menu in the desktop version, click ALT